"...best overall radar-laser-

 At our Curve/Hill site northwest of Phoenix we measured the performance of the Escort Passport Max, along with an Escort Redline and an Escort Passport 9500ix used for comparison.
 Escort issued a flurry of Max firmware revisions in late 2013, necessitating a re-test after each update.
 Three tests were conducted over a two-month period; those from the last—Max firmware rev. 1.6—are shown.

-Buy the Escort Passport Max now
+Drive Ticket-Free With the Escort Passport Max

 - Free same-day shipping

 On X band the Escort Passport Max eked out an eight percent lead over the Passport 9500ix and trailed the Redline by four percent.
 In K-band performance the Escort Passport Max again scored in between the other two Escort models, outpacing the Escort Passport 9500ix by 29 percent while trailing the Escort Redline by 25 percent.

 Same story on 34.7 GHz Ka-band where the Escort Max achieved six percent greater range than the 9500ix, 16 percent less than the Redline.
 On the widely used 35.5 GHz Ka-band frequency it nearly equaled the Escort Redline, with 16 percent more range than the Escort Passport 9500ix.